TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/04_lesson/lab.md

 * When attacking a fire type the effect is less effective
 * When `growl` is called print out "Cheep Cheep"

-**Note**: In order to check what type an object is you can use `isinstance` which takes in an object, a class and returns a boolean if the object is the type of the inputted class.
+**Note**: In order to check what type an object is you can use `isinstance` which takes in an object, a class and returns a Boolean if the object is the type of the inputted class.

 ### Example Code